Aspire Content Processing

 Poor quality content, especially metadata, is a leading cause of user dissatisfaction and underperformance in search applications.
 Aspire specifically handles unstructured data, providing a powerful solution for connectivity, cleansing, normalization, enhancement, analysis and publishing of human-generated content to search engines and big data applications.

-Can be deployed on-premise or in the cloud
+Can be deployed on-premises or in the cloud

 Metrics and proof points